planetary-social/protocol-documentation/docs/messages/contact.md

 - Malformed messages which use strings `"true"` and `"false"` instead of booleans in `following` and `blocking` fields exist in the wild.
 They should be treated as invalid and disregarded.
+- Some feeds contain contact messages with a `contact` field matching the id of the feed.
+This is most likely due to some clients following their own feed during initialization.
+Logically this doesn't make much sense.

 ## Interpretation